-At least once a day somebody asks us – do you have any #Frankincense Oil?
-Then they tell us how they read an article on the internet, or that a friend told them to place a few drops under their tongue or rub some on the roof of their mouth every day in order to treat or prevent cancer, to reverse the affects of concussion syndrome or reduce the inflammation in their joints.
+Frequently people ask – which Frankincense is the best one to ingest?
+Then they proceed to tell me how they read an article on the internet, or that a friend told them to place a few drops under their tongue or rub some on the roof of their mouth every day in order to treat or prevent cancer, to reverse the affects of concussion syndrome or reduce the inflammation in their joints.

-Some folks indicate that the aroma has been known to help reduce the symptoms of anxiety, nervous tension and stress-related conditions.
-From inhalation perspective some folks indicate that it helps to lessen the symptoms associated with asthma, bronchitis, catarrh, coughs and laryngitis.
+From a traditional health perspective the aroma is said to help reduce the symptoms of anxiety, nervous tension and stress-related conditions.
+From an inhalation perspective it seems to lessen symptoms associated with asthma, bronchitis, catarrh, coughs and laryngitis.
 Topically, indigenous persons throughout the world have used the resin in natural skin care preparations for blemishes, scars and wounds and is often touted as improving dry skin, and reversing UV damaged skin.

 Note: Aromatherapy, like any other natural therapy, is intended to complement not replace traditional medicine.
 When in doubt about any medical condition, always seek medical advice.
 See legal